-In times past, installing in your bathroom a towel radiator – or a heated towel rail, as you’ll also find it referred to – may have seemed one of unnecessary expense, even luxury.
-Today, however, the huge number of different models of towel radiator available ensures they’re within the budget of many homeowners – in addition to offering myriad benefits…
+In times past, installing a towel radiator in your bathroom or a heated towel rail, as you will also find it referred to, may have seemed one of unnecessary expense, even luxury.
+Today, however, the huge number of different models of towel radiator available ensures they’re within the budget of many homeowners in addition to offering myriad benefits.

 As noted, today, there’s vast array of different heated towel rails to choose from.
 Indeed, you might even find the ranges on offer a little overwhelming.
 Fundamentally, however, it should be pointed out that this radiator type effectively divides into three different categories in terms of power source.
 How so?
 Well, you have the option of those powered by a standard central heating system, those relying on a home’s electricity supply or even a third-way ‘dual fuel’ version, which combines what the first two can each do.

 Primarily, of course, which of these you go for when choosing a towel radiator model’ll come down to a bathroom’s existing fixtures and, to some extent, exactly what the device is intended for.
 So, as a heating unit offering a three-way choice of power source, the towel radiator’s a flexible piece of engineering; something specifically manufactured to help any homeowner’s bathroom meet the desired requirements of 21st Century living.

 Plumbing a towel radiator into your home’s central heating system will ensure it draws its heat, like all the other units in the property, from the water heated via the system’s boiler.
 So, it’ll function as a ‘normal’ radiator, controlled like the others by the system’s central thermostat or by its own tailored thermostatic radiator valve (TRV).